JetBrains/kotlin-web-site/docs/topics/control-flow.md

 }
 ```

-You can use guard conditions in any `when` expression or statement with a subject, except the case when you have multiple conditions separated by a comma
+You can use guard conditions in any `when` expression or statement with a subject, except the case when you have multiple conditions separated by a comma.
-(for example: `0, 1 -> print("x == 0 or x == 1")`).
+For example, `0, 1 -> print("x == 0 or x == 1")`.

 > To enable guard conditions in CLI, run the following command:
 >
 > `kotlinc -Xwhen-guards main.kt`
 >
-> To enable guard conditions in Gradle, run the following command:
+> To enable guard conditions in Gradle, add the following line to the `build.gradle.kts` file:
 >
 > `kotlin.compilerOptions.freeCompilerArgs.add("-Xwhen-guards")t`
 >